Customer needs analysis: Key principles

 You can also customize heatmaps to target specific URLs and set up triggers based on not only certain events but also their session history.

-Alternatively, you can use Clickmaps to identify which features attract the most user clicks and which are ignored.
+Alternatively, you can use clickmaps to identify which features attract the most user clicks and which are ignored.

-Another powerful feature is the ability to combine heatmaps with Session Replays.
+Another powerful feature is the ability to combine heatmaps with session replays.
 These are recordings of individual user sessions that give you an in-depth view of user flows.

 For example, imagine you notice many users clicking on a "Help" button, but you can’t understand why.